Spydernaz/docker_images/apache-atlas/README.md

 This build is attempting to build Atlas Server running in a kerberized environment, eventually with TagSync flowing to a Ranger service

+**NOTE:** This image will take a while to start up as it has to create all the object tyoes etc, need to look at how to speed this up

 ## Running the Image ##

 This image has a dependance on an external SolrCloud.
 The easiest way to get Atlas running is by using a compose file.
 You will find one in the root directory of this repo called `docker-compose.atlas.yml` and can build it by running the following command: